 - The Bottom Line on USDA Loans

 The USDA’s mission includes promoting affordable homeownership and a better quality of life in rural areas.
-It guarantees fixed-rate loans with no down payment requirements for low- and moderate-income residents who want to buy, build, or upgrade a home.
-The government guarantee helps protect private lenders from losses, thereby encouraging them to make loans that they otherwise wouldn’t approve.
+One way it fulfills that mission is to guarantee fixed-rate loans with no down payment requirements for low- and moderate-income residents who want to buy, build, or upgrade a home in rural areas.
+The government guarantee helps protect private mortgage lenders from losses, which encourages them to make loans that they otherwise wouldn’t approve.

-USDA home loans differ from other government-backed mortgages in that they can be used only to buy rural properties.
+USDA rural home loans differ from other government-backed mortgages in that they can only be used to buy rural properties.

 The Section 502 Guaranteed Loan Program backs loans from approved lenders that meet USDA guidelines.
-If the borrower defaults, the USDA covers certain losses for the lender.
-The guarantee reduces the risk to lenders and encourages them to offer loans with low interest rates and no down payment.
+If the borrower defaults, the USDA will cover 90% of the lender’s losses.
+The guarantee reduces the risk to lenders, and encourages them to offer loans with low interest rates and no down payment.

 Direct loan applicants also may be eligible for payment assistance.
-That means the USDA pays a subsidy that reduces the mortgage payment to make the loan more affordable.
-Although the financial assistance might not last for the duration of the loan, it can be helpful for borrowers with very low income.
+That means the USDA pays a subsidy that reduces the monthly mortgage payment to make the loan more affordable.
+Although the financial assistance might not last for the duration of the loan term, it can be helpful for borrowers with very low income.

-Additionally, the USDA offers loans or grants for homeowners to make necessary repairs or upgrade their homes.
-Eligible homeowners can apply for a grant of up to $7,500, or a loan of up to $20,000.
-They can also apply for a combination of the two that may total as much as $27,500.
+Additionally, the USDA offers loans or grants for homeowners to make necessary repairs, home improvements, or upgrades.
+Eligible homeowners can apply for a grant of up to $10,000, or a loan of up to $40,000.
+They also can apply for a combination of the two that may total as much as $50,000.
 Loans are repaid over 20 years with a fixed interest rate of 1%.

 The USDA home loan requirements include:

-- You must agree to occupy the home as your primary residence.
+- You must occupy the home as your primary residence.

-- You must be a U.S. citizen or U.S. noncitizen national, or have qualified alien status.
+- You must be a U.S. citizen or a U.S. noncitizen national, or have qualified alien status.

-- You must be able to participate in federal programs.
+- You must be eligible to participate in federal programs.

 - You must be unable to obtain a conventional mortgage without private mortgage insurance.